core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is not used, compose the AEAD nonce by XORing the Context IV (Sender IV with the most significant bit in the first byte flipped) with the padded Partial IV parameter from the request.

-   * If Observe is used, compose the AEAD nonce by XORing the Context IV (Sender IV) with the Partial IV of the response (Sequence Number in network byte order).
-Then increment the Sequence Number by one.
+   * If Observe is used, compose the AEAD nonce by XORing the Context IV (Sender IV) with the Partial IV of the response (Sender Sequence Number in network byte order).
+Then (in one atomic operation, see {{nonce-uniqueness}}) increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.